-Wyatt M. Robertson '18 stands armed with a plastic toy gun and ready to drop his towel if need be while playing 'Assassins' in Quincy House on Tuesday evening.
+Wyatt M. Robertson '18 stands armed with a plastic toy gun and ready to drop his towel if need be while playing 'Assassins' in Quincy House.
 According to game rules, participants can only "shoot" targets with the same attire.
 "So if someone comes at me, I just drop my towel and people can't shoot me," Robertson explained.

 (Left to right) Dorothy E. Najda, Jennifer K. Cloutier.
 Sarah Zaghouani ’16, Sandy Wong ’16, and Gabrielle E. Milner ’16 pose with their nearly completed cake during a Quincy House tradition called “Cake Boss.”
 Each year, students compete to design a cake in accordance with the chosen theme; this year’s theme was Disney.